 ANALYZE ROOTPARTITIONonly weekly, or at some interval longer than daily.

-ANALYZEwith no arguments, because doing so executes the command on all database tables including partitioned tables.
+ANALYZEwith no arguments, because doing so runs the command on all database tables including partitioned tables.
 With large databases, these global

 ANALYZEoperations are difficult to monitor, and it can be difficult to predict the time needed for completion.